evoldoers/historian/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The guide aligner builds a maximal spanning tree of pairwise alignments.
 It can be accelerated in two ways.
 The first is by using a sparse random
-forest instead of a fully connected all-vs-all pairwise comparison.
+graph instead of a fully connected all-vs-all pairwise comparison.

+  -rndspan        Use a sparse random spanning graph (default)
-  -rndspan        Use a sparse random spanning graph, not all-vs-all pairs
+  -allspan        Use a dense random spanning graph, i.e. all-vs-all pairs

 The second way to optimize construction of the guide alignment is by
 confining the pairwise DP matrix to cells around a subset of diagonals